SRLP Launches Shelter Organizing Campaign to Demand Safe, Accessible, and Sustainable housing in NYC for Trans and Gender Non-Conforming Communities.

 - We demand HRA create a priority status for TGNC folks.
 We recognize that many groups are especially vulnerable and in need of specific services and supports.
 We would like the city to include TGNC folks as a designated priority status.
 We demand that DHS prioritize TGNC folks for rental assistance vouchers, supportive housing, and other sustainable options.

-Upcoming Action Steps
+Current Action Steps

 - Tuesday October 9th 12-1pm Banner Action at Gender Marker X Bill Signing

 - Tuesday October 30th 6-8pm KYR Can Be Scary Halloween Party at SRLP

 - Wednesday October 31st (throughout the day) DHS is Nightmare Halloween Action